Inception – Chapter 1 – Excerpt

 “What the hell are you doing here?” she growls.

 Like to read more?
-Click on the Smashwords sample link over on the right!
+Click on the Amazon or Smashwords links!